Neko-Box-Coder/MicroOmni/README.md

 ## 💾 Session Management

-You can save your current tabs and splits with session management as *.omnisession file Auto saving is also enabled as well.
+You can save your current tabs and splits with session management as *.omnisession file.

+Auto saving is also enabled as well.

 ![Session Management Gif](./Resources/Session.gif)